How Do I Prepare for a TEFL/TESOL Interview?By Jalena Johnson

 What are the possible questions I’ll be asked in an ESL interview?

 When preparing for a TEFL/TESOL interview, consider the questions you might be asked and practice answering them beforehand.
 You can do this alone or grab a friend or family member to help you out.
 Practicing your answers ahead of time will make you more articulate in your responses and help you appear better prepared for the job.

 English companies have a goal to hire teachers with a strong teaching foundation who understand how to nurture professional relationships, provide good written and oral communication, and have a positive, lasting impact on their students.

 Here are some popular online and in-person job interview questions to consider:

 What are the top 5 questions to ask an interviewer in a TEFL/TESOL interview?

-Not only is it important to be prepared for the interviewer’s questions but also be prepared to ask some questions of your own!
+Not only is it important to be prepared for the interviewer’s questions but also to be prepared to ask some questions of your own!
 Do some research on the company to be fully aware of what they do and how they operate.
 You are helping the company reach its goals by providing a valuable service.
-However, you will also want them to help you reach your professional goals as well.
-By doing your research and asking quality questions of your own, you can determine if that company is the best fit for you as well.
+However, you will want them to help you reach your professional goals as well.
+By doing your research and asking quality questions of your own, you can determine if the company is the best fit for you.

 Here some possible questions to ask in an online or in-person TEFL/TESOL interview: